2025-26 Registration Information

 Exception: BPRA athletes trying out for RRA high performance teams:

-- You must pay the tryout fee before tryouts
+- Must pay the tryout fee before tryouts

-- If selected for an RRA team, you must register with RRA and pay the registration fee in full before your team’s first ice time (the early-bird rate will apply)
+- If selected for an RRA team, must pay the league registration fee (early bird rate) in full before their team’s first ice time

 Returning players